 library for executing JavaScript.

 DukPy wraps a JavaScript interpreter called Duktape.
-The most famous JavaScript interpreters are those used in browsers: TraceMonkey (Firefox), JavaScriptCore (Safari), and V8 (Chrome).
-Unlike those implementations, which are extremely fast but also extremely complex, Duktape aims to be simple and extensible, and is usually embedded inside a larger C or C++ project.For example, in a video game the high-speed graphics code is usually written in C or C++ , but the actual plot of the game is usually written in a simpler language.
+The most famous JavaScript interpreters are those used in browsers: SpiderMonkey (Firefox), JavaScriptCore (Safari), and V8 (Chrome).
+Unlike those implementations, which are extremely fast but also extremely complex, Duktape aims to be simple and extensible, and is usually embedded inside a larger C or C++ project.For example, in a video game the high-speed graphics code is usually written in C or C++ , but the actual plot of the game is usually written in a higher-level language like JavaScript.

 The first step to using DukPy is installing it.
 On most machines, including on Windows, macOS, and Linux systems, you should be able to do this with: